Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: Implementation

 \subsection{System Architecture Overview}

-The \CoreAPIServer{} contains the REST API endpoints for users to submit their measurement requests.
+The \CoreAPIServer{} provides REST API endpoints for users to submit measurement requests.
 It maintains the measurement settings and communicates with other services as the central server.
 The \CoreAPIServer{} uses the \GeoIPService{} to determine the location of IP addresses from geolocation providers like MaxMind, IPInfo, and Fastly.
-The \CoreAPIServer{} also uses Redis for various tasks, such as measurement results storage.
+The \CoreAPIServer{} also uses Redis for various tasks, such as storing measurement results.

-Besides REST API requests, the \CoreAPIServer{} can receive measurement requests from the \FrontEnd{}, which is a web interface that allows users to set up their measurements and view the results.
+In addition to REST API requests, \CoreAPIServer{} can also receive measurement requests from \FrontEnd{}, a web interface that allows users to configure their measurements and view results.
 The \FrontEnd{} interacts with the \CoreAPIServer{}'s REST API endpoints to visualize the measurement data.
+To support high request volumes, the \CoreAPIServer{} is horizontally scalable and can run multiple stateless instances behind a load balancer.